jsantcl/nodejsmc-assignment-3/README.md

 # 1.- Web Client Documentation
 # ----------------------------

+First! create the folder structure for data storage:
+In the same folder as index.js create the following folders .data/
+Then inside .data/
+users/
+tokens/
+orders/
+carts/

 To launch the application use the command line:

 PAY_API_KEY=<stripe api key> MAIL_API_KEY=<mailgun api key> node index.js